 Asthma and Homeopathy

-Homeopathic remedies will help a person with asthma symptoms
+Homeopathic remedies can help a person with asthma symptoms.

 Read A Recovery Story For Asthma Using

 Useful at the very beginning stages of onset of asthmatic

 breathing.
 The person has anxiety, fear and restlessness with the asthma.

 Used as an expectorant helping the production of

 catarrh from the chest.
 Useful in children and in the elderly, especially where